Is It Safe to Eat Sprouted Potatoes?

 All potatoes contain natural toxins called glycoalkaloids; specifically, solanine and chaconine.
 “The glycoalkaloid content of a potato increases as it sprouts,” explains Melissa Collins, Partnership Manager at Perfect Brew.
 “As a result, eating sprouted potatoes may lead you to consume an excessive quantity of these chemicals.”
 You might also notice your old potatoes turning green.
 That’s because light can also increase the potato’s chlorophyll, the compound that gives plants their green color.
 If your potatoes are green, chlorophyll isn’t dangerous, but it’s a sign that the toxins have increased, too.

 These toxins live on the potato’s skin and sprouts; the white flesh of the potato contains much less.
-Check out these other food safety mistakes you didn’t know you were making.

 What are the risks of eating sprouted potatoes?